Ewu694/Tetris/README.md

 # Tetris
-Created using React <Br />
+Created using React <br />
-This will be added to my personal portfolio <Br />
+This will be added to my personal portfolio <br />
-Note: Was altered in my personal portfolio to better suit the theme <Br />
+Note: Was altered in my personal portfolio to better suit the theme